Courseiva

 Review the full routing breakdown →

-Drag and drop the following steps into the correct order to determine the best route to a destination using a routing table.
+Drag and drop the following steps into the correct order for the router's routing table lookup process when forwarding a packet to a destination IP address, including the best-path selection logic.

 These 200-301 practice questions are part of Courseiva's free Cisco certification practice question bank.
 Courseiva provides original exam-style 200-301 questions with detailed explanations, topic-based practice, mock exams, readiness tracking, and study analytics.